SpaceX Marks 100th Launch of 2025 with Stunning Falcon 9 Images

 Mission Details

-The Falcon 9 rocket, carrying 29 Starlink internet satellites, took off from Space Launch Complex 40 (SLC‑40) at Cape Canaveral Space Force Station in Florida.
+Actually, The Falcon 9 rocket was carrying a lot of satellites, 29 to be exact, and it took off from Space Launch Complex 40 at Cape Canaveral Space Force Station in Florida, which is a really important launch site.

 Booster Reuse History